svenguenther/OLE/docs/emulator/emulator.rst

    * - ``cache_file``
      - ``cache.pkl``
      - File in which the cache is going to be stored in.
+   * - ``shared_cache``
+     - ``True``
+     - If this flag is set to ``True`` the cache is shared between all chains and processes.
+This is useful if you want to run the sampler in parallel.
+If set to ``False`` each chain has its own cache.
+Shared cache allows for faster training of the emulator.
+However, biases of the emulator can be shared between chains.
+If each emulator uses its own cache, this can lead to a minimal R-1 (due to the emulation bias).
+Actually, thts a nice estimate of the emulation bias :)
    * - ``load_cache``
      - ``False``
      - If set ``True``, the cache of a previous run is loaded.
 Note that if the likelihood is changed, this can corrupt your cache leading to bugs!
 Thus, if you change the theory or likelihood code, always create a new cache or set this flag to ``False``.
 In this case the old cache file will be overwritten.